karoliskoncevicius/annmatrix/README.md

 NULL
 ```

-When operations on *annMatrix* object involve functions that don't loose the class, the result is a proper *annMatrix* object:
+When operations on *annmatrix* object involve functions that don't loose the class, the result is a proper *annmatrix* object:

 ```
 > scale(annMat)